AWARE-US: Preference-Aware Infeasibility Resolution in Tool-Calling Agents: AWARE-US: Dataset Construction

 \section{AWARE-US: Dataset Construction}

-AWARE-US is a benchmark for \textbf{preference-aware query disambiguation and infeasibility resolution} in structured retrieval settings.
-Each instance is a persona-grounded search task over a tabular database here, a car catalog from \cite{cooperunion_car_features_msrp_2016}, where an agent must (i) elicit missing constraints through dialogue and (ii) repair an infeasible query by relaxing constraints in a way that aligns with the user’s latent preferences, rather than applying hand-coded heuristics.
-Pseudo algorithms provided in Appendix \ref{algos} and dataset examples in Appendix \ref{examplecell}.
+AWARE-US benchmarks \textbf{preference-aware query disambiguation and infeasibility resolution} for structured retrieval over a tabular car catalog \citep{cooperunion_car_features_msrp_2016}.
+Each instance is designed so an agent must (i) elicit missing, persona-backed constraints via dialogue and (ii) repair an infeasible query by relaxing the \emph{least important} constraint (not a fixed heuristic).
+Generation pseudocode appears in Appendix~\ref{Algos}